 What we didn’t know at that time was that his heart had begun to stop irregularly, and he wasn’t lucky in his timing.
 Toppling over in the parking lot of a gas station, he’d annihilated his femur.
 It was bad enough that he passed out and fallen without an ability to break his fall, but he’d lost so much of his athletic muscle mass due to the disease that there was nothing to cushion the blow.

 The ambulance came, and my Mom couldn’t ride with him.
 He got to the hospital and none of us could go see him.
 He went under the knife with no one by his side, and trying to piece together his condition by phone after the fact when he was on painkillers with no one there to advocate for him was a literal nightmare.

 Right before he went under, one of the nurses asked him if we was scared.
 His reply might be the best summary of his life I can think of.
-He told her, “You’re going to put me out.
+He told her, “What good would that do?
+You’re going to put me out.
 I’ll hope to wake up, and we’ll go from there.”

 There was no waking up this time, not for any lack of fight on his part.
 Now my family has to go on from here.

 I miss you, Dad.
 Wherever you are, I hope they have the Coke made from the Mexican sugar cane.